white logo

 About Croatia

 Croatia has no coal plants under construction or in planning stages.
-It has been a member of the Powering Past Coal Alliance (PPCA) since 2021, which commits the country to phase out coal.
-Croatian Prime Minister Andrej Plenković used his opening address at the COP26 climate meeting in Glasgow in 2021 to announce that his country will phase out coal by 2033 at the latest.
-Croatia’s energy needs are met largely from hydro and gas power plants.
+It has been a member of the Powering Past Coal Alliance (PPCA) since 2021, which commits the country to phasing out coal.
+Croatian Prime Minister Andrej Plenković used his opening address at the COP26 climate meeting in Glasgow in 2021 to announce that the country would phase out coal by 2033 at the latest.
+Croatia’s energy needs are met largely by hydro and gas power plants.
 Croatia’s only coal power plant, the Plomin power station, is a two-unit coal-fired power station in Plomin, where 217 megawatts (MW) of capacity is operating and 125 MW is mothballed.

 Capacity (MW)